-Basic and diluted net loss per share is determined by dividing net loss by the weighted average ordinary shares outstanding during the period.
-For all periods presented with a net loss, the shares underlying the ordinary share options and warrants have been excluded from the calculation because their effect would be anti-dilutive.
+Basic and diluted net loss per share is determined by dividing net loss by the weighted average common stock outstanding during the period.
+For all periods presented with a net loss, the shares underlying the common stock options and warrants have been excluded from the calculation because their effect would be anti-dilutive.
 Therefore, the weighted-average shares outstanding used to calculate both basic and diluted loss per share are the same for periods with a net loss.